 Get to know New York from its skyscrapers

 By now you should know that New York is known for its skyscrapers.
 The city, especially the Manhattan district, has one of the most spectacular and famous skyline in the world and it is worth spending some time to climb the best ones.

-On this occasion, we will not only experience feeling tiny next to these huge metal masses, but we will also take the opportunity to climb some of the most famous; the Empire State and the Top of the Rock.
-From the heights you will be able to dimension how huge the city is and put a face to all the streets you are about to see.
+On this occasion, not only will we experience feeling tiny next to these huge metal masses, but we will also take the opportunity to climb the Empire State Building or go up to the Top of the Rock.
+From the heights you will be able to dimension how huge the city is and you will put a face to all the streets you are about to see.